-The Hertie School is looking for one or two Policy Fellows - Digital Europe or EU financial market policy (f/m/div) on part- and full-time (24-40 hours/week) basis.
+The Hertie School is looking for a Policy Fellow - EU Institutions and Democracy (f/m/div) on a full-time (40 hours/week) basis.

 As a stipend holder, you are integrated in the Hertie School’s Doctoral Programme in Governance.
 We offer you close supervision, an individual workplace, access to the Hertie School’s library and research services, and partnerships with leading international institutions in the field.
 The Hertie School prepares doctoral candidates for academic careers in leading universities or as highly-skilled professionals in government, business, and civil society.
 Our doctoral education provides rigorous academic training and plenty of opportunities to engage with international experts and scholars.
 The School’s extensive international network positions it as an ambassador of good governance, characterised by public debate and engagement.

 Hertie School’s application portal will accept applications between 1 December 2019 and 31 January 2020.
 For Information about the required application documents see here.
 For more information about the doctoral programmes at the Hertie School see here.

 "I am leading the Centre’s think tank work on EU foreign and security policy, migration and institutional matters.
 It’s great to work at the interface between academia, the policy world and the media.
 A strong Franco-German dimension and clear international outlook makes it even more interesting."

 Jörg Haas - Affiliate Policy Fellow

 „I spend most of my time writing a PhD thesis on economic policy coordination in the euro area, but I also analyse EU budget negotiations.
 One of the big advantages of working at the Centre is that it allows me to focus on issues that are politically relevant as well interesting from an academic perspective.
 Even more importantly, I get to work with a truly excellent team of colleagues who are committed, kind, and fun.”

 Daniëlle Flonk - Research Associate and PhD Candidate